MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/dbms_guide_general.md

 * The overall storage or network throughput a VM can provide.
 * The latency different Azure Storage types can provide.
 - VM storage IOPS and throughput quota.
-- VM network quota in case you are using NFS - traffic to NFS shares is counting against the VM's network quouta and **NOT** the storage quota.
+- VM network quota in case you're using NFS - traffic to NFS shares is counting against the VM's network quota and **NOT** the storage quota.
 * VM SLAs.

 Azure enforces an IOPS quota per data disk or NFS share.
 These quotas are different for disks hosted on the different Azure block storage solutions or shares.
 I/O latency is also different between these different storage types as well.

 Each of the different VM types has a limited number of data disks that you can attach.
 Another restriction is that only certain VM types can use, for example, premium storage.
 Typically, you decide to use a certain VM type based on CPU and memory requirements.
 You also need to consider the IOPS, latency, and disk throughput requirements that usually are scaled with the number of disks or the type of premium storage disks v1.
 The number of IOPS and the throughput to be achieved by each disk might dictate disk size, especially with premium storage v1.
-Whereas you can select provisioned IOPS and throughput independent of the disk capacity with premium storage v2 or Ultra disk.
+With premium storage v2 or Ultra disk, you can select provisioned IOPS and throughput independent of the disk capacity.

 > [!NOTE]
 > For DBMS deployments, we highly recommend Azure premium storage (v1 and v2), Ultra disk or Azure NetApp Files based NFS shares for any data, transaction log, or redo files.
 It doesn't matter whether you want to deploy production or nonproduction systems.
 Latency of Azure standard HDD or SSD isn't acceptable for any type of production system.